Cars brands and logos that start with L

 Laurin & Klement Logo

 Czech automobile manufacturer Laurin & Klement, founded in 1895 by Václav Laurin and Václav Klement, was one of the most famous brands in Mladá Boleslav, Austria-Hungary.
-The company started with the production of Slavia bicycles and motorcycles.
+The company began producing Slavia bicycles and motorcycles.
 The first automobile, the Voiturette Type A, appeared in 1905.
-The development of four new successful models led to the creation of the most popular model, B. Until 1909, several variants of Laurin & Klement F body were produced – phaeton, limousine, van, Lando, omnibus, and ambulance.
+The development of four new successful models led to the creation of the most popular model, B. Until 1909, several variants of the Laurin & Klement F body were produced: phaeton, limousine, van, Lando, omnibus, and ambulance.
 In 1912, the RAF factory was bought.
-After the war, the Model S was put into production.
-A fire in 1924 was one of the reasons for the collapse of the brand, which became part of Akciová společnost, dříve Škodovy závody v Plzni – today Škoda Holding.
+After the war, the Model S entered production.
+A 1924 fire was one of the reasons for the brand’s collapse; it was later acquired by Akciová společnost, dříve Škodovy závody v Plzni, now Škoda Holding.

 Lea-Francis